English

 The Foundation Stage

 Foundation stage pupils will experience Communication and Language, and English as part of the seven areas of learning as stipulated in the EYFS.
-The children have experience of aspects of the literacy programme of study every day, e.g. phonics, shared text work etc. Through careful planning and observations of children, teachers will ensure that foundation stage pupil needs are provided for.
+The children experience aspects of literacy every day, e.g. phonics, shared text work etc. Through careful planning and observations of children, teachers will ensure that foundation stage pupil needs are provided for.
 Speaking and listening skills are vitally important as they underpin all learning at this early stage.
-The communication, language and literacy programme of the Foundation Stage children builds on their language starting points.
-Development of these skills is encouraged through activities such as listening to stories and poems, joining in with rhymes and songs, participating in drama and imaginative play, responding to simple instructions, talking to accompany play, etc. Knowledge about books is developed through activities such as guided reading, one-to-one reading, shared reading, retelling stories and continuous access to a book area.
+The communication, language and literacy learning of Foundation Stage children builds on their language starting points.
+Development of these skills is encouraged through activities such as listening to stories and poems, joining in with rhymes and songs, participating in drama and imaginative play, responding to simple instructions, talk in play, etc. Knowledge about books is developed through shared reading sessions and engagement with texts, one-to-one reading, retelling stories and continuous access to book areas.
 Emergent writing is encouraged through role play and continuous provision areas.
-As the reception class is part of the Foundation Stage of the National Curriculum, we relate the literacy aspects of the children's work to the objectives set out in the Early Learning Goals, which underpin the curriculum planning for the children.
+Children work towards the communication and literacy objectives of the Early Learning Goals (ELGs) which are a set of developmental milestones used in the EYFS framework.
+They outline what children are expected to achieve by the end of the Reception year (typically age 5).
+These goals guide teaching and learning in the EYFS and aid assessment of children's readiness for Key Stage 1.

 Speaking and listening